 DB and GDL want to announce wage agreement

-Deutsche Bahn and the GDL trade union want to inform the public about the agreement reached at a joint press conference in Berlin on Tuesday, March 26 at 11.30.
+Deutsche Bahn and the GDL trade union want to inform the public regarding the agreement reached at a joint press conference in Berlin on Tuesday, March 26 at 11.30.
 It is reported that DB HR Director Martin Seiler will make a separate statement to reporters an hour and a half earlier.

 Federal politicians have already welcomed the resolution of the dispute, which has been ongoing since November 2023.
 “This is an important signal of safety and security for the millions of passengers and travelers who are looking forward to the Easter holidays,” said Isabelle Cademartori, transport expert for the SPD faction in the Bundestag.